 This ranges from loss of income and treatment expenses to the cost of parking at the hospital and counselling expenses.
 Nevertheless, please note that you are going to need proof to claim for these damages, and so you should keep track of your receipts and any other documents that serve as proof.
 Here are some examples of what you may be able to include in your claim for a public transport accident:

 - Damage to personal items of clothing

 You should use the bus in a safe manner, and you should also pay attention to and follow any warning signs.
-However, the bus company and the bus driver also have a duty of care to you.
 This means that they should aim to deliver you to your destination unharmed and safely.
 If this has not happened, you may have a chance of making a claim.
 A lot of buses today may have CCTV installed, which may be very useful when seeking compensation.